 I don’t want to detract from those Glenn Campbell songs.
 Glenn Campbell is also a story in and of himself.
 (Why do people say I ramble?)
 He was a studio guitarist on Blonde on Blonde!!!
-He has the God-given voice of a cowboy angel, and the good sense and taste and intelligence of a Texas Longhorn steer.
+He has the God-given voice of a cowboy angel, and too often the good sense and taste of a Texas Longhorn steer.

-Glenn Campbell had the initial hit of ‘The Moon’s a Harsh Mistress’.
-Judy Collins also got a hit out of it (you’re lucky I couldn’t find that on YouTube—it’s a pretty horrifying experience), as did Joe Cocker (well, Joe, you know).
-It got a lovely, respectful treatment by Charlie Haden and Pat Metheny on “Beyond The Missouri Sky”.
+Glenn Campbell had the initial hit of ‘The Moon’s a Harsh Mistress’, but it’s overdone for my taste.
+Judy Collins and Joe Cocker have popular versions, neither of which is to my taste.
+TMaHM got a lovely, respectful treatment by Charlie Haden and Pat Metheny on “Beyond The Missouri Sky”.
 Versions such as Jimmy Webb’s own and that of Joan Baez, believe me, you don’t want to hear.